koito19960406/bike_svi/README.md

 If you use this code or data in your research, please cite our paper:

+Ito, K., Bansal, P., & Biljecki, F. (2024).
+Examining the causal impacts of the built environment on cycling activities using time-series street view imagery.
+Transportation Research Part A: Policy and Practice, 190, 104286. https://doi.org/10.1016/j.tra.2024.104286

 ```bibtex
 @article{ito_examining_2024,
   title = {Examining the Causal Impacts of the Built Environment on Cycling Activities Using Time-Series Street View Imagery},